MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/delimit-volume-allocation.md

    > [!TIP]
    > In Storage Spaces Direct, the term 'Storage Scale Unit' refers to all the raw storage attached to one server, including direct-attached drives and direct-attached external enclosures with drives.
 In this context, it's the same as 'server'.

 2. Specify which servers to use with the new `-StorageFaultDomainsToUse` parameter and by indexing into `$Servers`.
-For example, to delimit the allocation to the first, second, third, and fourt servers (indices 0, 1, 2, and 3):
+For example, to delimit the allocation to the first, second, third, and fourth servers (indices 0, 1, 2, and 3):

     ```PowerShell
     New-Volume -FriendlyName "MyVolume" -Size 100GB -StorageFaultDomainsToUse $Servers[0,1,2,3]